PoisotLab/NCBITaxonomy.jl/docs/src/namefinding.md

 ```

 Note that both fuzzy searching and non-standard naming come at a performance
 cost, so it is preferable to use the strict matching unless necessary.
+As a
+final note, you can specify any distance function from the `StringDistances`
+package, using the `dist` argument.
+This is true of `taxid`, and indeed of any
+function returned by a `namefinder`.

 ## Building a better namefinder